 William Powell Ltd

-- Advised J M Osborne & Co Limited in relation to the employment of gamekeepers and other staff, high profile grouse moors, shooting estates and landed estates.
+- Advice given to J M Osborne & Co Limited in relation to numerous legal issues but most importantly in relation to the employment of gamekeepers and other staff and high profile grouse moors, shooting estates and landed estates.
+It often involves difficult negotiations in which the owners of the grouse moors and estates are high profile and extremely wealthy individuals.